Tricky135/Bounce-Ball-Game/README.md

 # Bounce Ball Game
 This project is a Bounce Ball Game similar to Bounce-Classic the mobile game.

-This game was built using Macromedia Flash 8 as a part of my game development project in college.
-Its a simple game prototype with some fun features which can be worked on and refined to perfect it.
-Designing the game window, setting frames, coding the blocks and ball movement was how this was developed.
+(i) Abstract :- This Bounce Ball Game, created with Macromedia Flash 8, is a prototype inspired by the Bounce-Classic mobile game.
+Developed as part of a college project, it features basic gameplay with room for refinement.
+The project involves designing the game window, setting frames, and coding ball and block movements, offering a foundation for further development.

+(ii).
+Design :-The Bounce Ball Game, developed in Macromedia Flash 8, features a straightforward design with a game window displaying a ball and interactive blocks.
+The gameplay centers around maneuvering the ball to bounce off blocks, with the goal of clearing or navigating around obstacles.
+The design includes an animated ball and static or dynamic blocks, with movement and interactions coded to create a basic yet functional experience.
+This simple prototype serves as a foundation for further refinement and additional features.